Ed Blackwell: Early career

 Blackwell was first hired as a drummer in 1949 for the Jonson Brothers Band, playing a selection of jump blues, rhythm and blues, as well as shuffle.
 Blackwell worked with Ray Johnson and John “Plas” Johnson until 1951 when he moved to Los Angeles.
 During this time in Los Angeles, Blackwell become acquainted with Ornette Coleman.
 This would be a pivotal connection throughout the rest of Blackwell's career.
 Despite this, he would return to New Orleans in 1956 to play in the American Jazz Quintet with musicians Alvin Batiste, Peter "Chuck" Badie, Ellis Marsalis, Nat Perrilliat.
 In 1957, Blackwell toured with the Ray Charles Orchestra.
-After this, Blackwell spent much time playing rhythm and blues in New Orleans despite his personal affinity for bebop to make a living.
+After this, Blackwell spent much time playing rhythm and blues in New Orleans despite his personal affinity for bebop, to make a living.

 Early musical style

-Much of the earlier playing of Blackwell was inspired by the distinctive second line parade rhythms found in New Orleans in the 30s and 40s, as well as rhythm and blues.
+Much of the earlier playing of Blackwell was inspired by the distinctive second line parade rhythms found in New Orleans in the 1930s and 1940s, as well as rhythm and blues.
 Blackwell's drumming style in the 50s was heavily influenced by bebop.
 This most prominently includes the drumming of Kenny Clarke and Max Roach.
 This is most evident in some earlier recordings from the American Jazz Quintet.
-During this period, much of Blackwell's playing can be described as song like in nature, being repetitive and often combing high and low-pitched beats found on the drum set.
+During this period, much of Blackwell's playing can be described as song like in nature, being repetitive and often combining high and low-pitched beats found on the drum set.
 Blackwell's playing is typically phrased in groups of 4, 8, or 12.
 Despite the influence of bebop, much of Blackwell's original influences can be found in his playing around this time, for example, utilizing combinations of bass drum and cymbal common in the parade music of his childhood.

 Free jazz years

 This is the period in which Blackwell is most commonly associated with.
 By 1960, Blackwell had accepted an invitation to join Ornette Coleman's band in New York City.
 This resulted in a three-month engagement at with Coleman at the Five-Spot as well as going on the road.
 During this time, he appeared on a number of influential free jazz albums, including This is our Music and Free Jazz.
 However, after this time Blackwell and other members of the ensemble had very little work otherwise, causing himself and Don Cherry to leave Coleman's band.
-Together they went on to record the albums Complete Communion, Symphony for Improvisers, and Where Is Brooklyn?.
+Together they went on to record in 1966 the albums Complete Communion, Symphony for Improvisers, and Where Is Brooklyn?.
 That same year, he played drums on The Avant-garde with John Coltrane.
 In 1961, Blackwell played in the Eric Dolphy-Booker Little Quintet, resulting in a series of successful recordings like the album At The Five Spot.
 Once again, after this success, Blackwell struggled to find work for a number of years except for a number of small gigs in and around New York City.